 - Energy and fatigue status: Autoimmune disease is notorious for causing fatigue, but documenting the ups and downs also help your doctor identify if your medication needs to be adjusted or if you may have something like an overlap condition.

 - Emotional state: Stress is believed to be a contributor to many health issues, so noting how you are feeling emotionally can help document possible triggers or even reactions to medications.
 Your emotional state may be a link to your pain or weakness just as much as the pain and weakness of your disease may cause emotional distress.
 Depression is not uncommon with chronic disease, so detailing your ups and downs could help indicate if you suffer from depression far before it reaches a critical stage.

-- Diet.
+- Diet and Nutrition.
 What we feed our bodies can be a large factor in how we feel physically and emotionally.
 Many people find that certain foods cause more pain and inflammation.
 Of course, it’s always wise to keep an eye on our weight, especially since many Myositis patients take corticosteroids, which can cause both hunger and weight gain.
 Making note of the types of food we eat on a daily basis (processed foods, gluten, sugar, salt/sodium, artificial sweeteners, or absence of those foods) can create a clear trend of how our nutrition plays into our disease.

 - Physical activity: Did you wake up feeling rotten but convinced yourself to do some exercise?
 Did you feel better afterwards or have to rest the next 2 days?
 Did the exercise cause any pain during or after?
 Making notes about what type and how much you do (or don’t do) on a daily basis can help you identify what is helpful to you.

 - Tracking Falls: Keep a list of falls, where you were, what the circumstances were, and any noticeable injuries.
 This can be helpful for your doctor and should any issues arise later that may be contributed to the fall.